No HR professional is exempt from the planning.

 And in South Korea, a high court ruled in favor of a former employee of a software game developer who sued over being forced to drink with co-workers after hours.

 Heavy drinking is part of the corporate culture of South Korea.

-The court ruled that “forced drinking against (an employee’s) limit and willingness infringes on personal rights,” the BBC reported.
+The court ruled that “forced drinking against (an employee’s) limit and willingness infringes on personal rights,”

 The 28-year-old woman said she had to attend at least two after-work drinking sessions per week after she joined the organization in April 2004.
 Some sessions lasted as late as 3 a.m.
 She quit after two months and filed the lawsuit.

 A court in Germany apparently split hairs over a male employee’s appeal to his health insurer to pay for his toupee, denying the request.